Once there was a world that seemed at first glance much like other worlds you may have lived in or read about, but it wasn’t…

-Rachel snorted, but underneath, she felt grateful.
+Rachel snorted, but underneath, she was grateful.
 He had not laughed.
-No one else had ever taken her desire to know everything seriously.
+No one else had ever taken seriously her desire to know everything.

 “What about boring things?”
 Sigfried asked with great seriousness.

 “I find nearly everything interesting.
-I read books on every subject I can get my hands on.”
-Rachel paused and then added thoughtfully, “I guess what I really want is to know about the things that other people don't know.”
+I read every book I can get my hands on, regardless of subject.”
+Rachel paused and then added thoughtfully, “I guess what I really want is to know about the things that other people don’t know.”

 “You mean secrets!
 So you can hoard them?”
-Sigfried bumped knuckles with his dragon, who curled in his claws.
+Sigfried bumped knuckles with his dragon, who curled his claws inward.
 “I approve of hoarding.”

-”So I can be the one to share these secrets,” Rachel whispered softly.
-“Do you know what it is like?
-That moment when you look into someone else’s face, and, suddenly, you have their full attention—their expression changes, their shoulders straighten, their pupils widen—because you’ve told them something they did not know, something that fascinates them, something marvelous or terrifying.”
+“So I can be the one to share these secrets,” Rachel whispered, her eye shining.
+“Do you know what it’s like?
+That moment when you look into someone else’s eyes, and you have their full attention?
+Their expression changes, their shoulders straighten, their pupils widen—because you’ve told them something they did not know, something that fascinates them, something marvelous or terrifying.”

-“Anyone can ride a broom,” Rachel replied, “but very few people are as good as I am.”
+“Anyone can ride a broom,” Rachel replied blithely, ignoring Sigfried’s overly boyishness, “but very few people are as good as I am.”

-She flew up the coast, the wind in her face.
+She flipped off the air cushioning enchantments, as they interfered with precision flying, and flew up the coast, the wind in her face.
 As she rounded an outcropping of rocks, she skimmed too close to the river.
 The enchanted wake of the steeplechaser sent up a peacock’s tail of spray.
 Cold drops fell on the bare skin of her neck.
 She squealed, as much in delight as in dismay.
 Sigfried shouted in surprise.